ClaudeZsb/muddoc/docs/source/descriptions/004_systems.rst

 Systems
 =======

-**Systems are on-chain public libraries deployed as contracts.
+**The functionality of autonomous worlds is primarily expressed through systems.
+Systems are on-chain public libraries deployed as contracts.
 Normally, they don't hold any assets, have no state storage, and can be used by anyone.**